 1. Ice Skating

 Enjoy ice skating on an outdoor rink located in the beautiful landscaped gardens of the Chattanooga Choo Choo.
 This is a special feature that visits Chattanooga each winter during the holiday season (mid November-mid January).
 When you are done, head across the street to the Hot Chocolatier for delicious hot chocolate and yummy treats.
 Enjoy taking a stroll through the quaint Southside area.

 2. Take a Ridge Hike

 There are many ridge hikes atop the mountains of Chattanooga to help keep hikers warm on a sunny winter day.
-Some of the favorites include: Lookout Mountain (Lula Lake Land Trust or a hike from Covenant College to Sunset Rock), Signal Mountain (leaving from the Signal Point parking area (going towards Edward’s Point and points beyond), Raccoon Mountain, North Chickamauga, and Stringers Ridge.
-Lula Lake Land Trust is only open on the first and last Saturday of each month from 9am to 5pm.
+Some of the favorites include: Lookout Mountain (Lula Lake Land Trust or a hike from Covenant College to Sunset Rock), Signal Mountain (leaving from the Signal Point parking area going towards Edward’s Point and points beyond), Raccoon Mountain, North Chickamauga, and Stringers Ridge.
+Lula Lake Land Trust is only open on the first and last weekends of each month from 9am to 5pm.
 Stringer’s Ridge is a nice option on a sunny and cloudy cold day since hikers can get a nice hike in and then hop into one of the great local shops, coffee houses, and restaurants that are located within a short walking distance from the trailhead to warm up.

 3. Chickamauga Battlefield

-There are more than 50 miles of hiking trails and lots of wide open spaces and meadows so go for a hike at the Chickamauga Battlefield.
+There are more than 50 miles of hiking trails and lots of wide open spaces and meadows that are perfect for a hike at the Chickamauga Battlefield.
 A sunny day in the dead of winter in this beautiful place will bring visions of spring.
-There is even a recreation field in the south end of the park so invite your friends and family for a pickup game of football or soccer.
+There is even a recreation field in the south end of the park, so invite your friends and family for a pickup game of football or soccer.
 Or learn more about the battle itself without the summer crowds.